Data Transfer

 - Ed25519

-In a Hybrid Cloud configuration, you need to manually convert the private key into a format that allows it to be stored in your AWS Secrets Manager.
+In a Hybrid SaaS configuration, you need to manually convert the private key into a format that allows it to be stored in your AWS Secrets Manager.
 You can do this with the following command:

 ssh-keygen -p -f YOUR_PRIVATE_KEY -m pem